 - Other activities, as agreed upon in negotiation with the Academic Director of the Teaching Centre.

 Teaching Fellows will be appointed for a two-year term.
 The Teaching Centre may appoint up to four (4) Teaching Fellows a year, with staggering start dates.
-Normally, two Fellows will be appointed to commence their terms on July 1 of each year, and two will be appointed to commence their terms on January 1 of each year.
+Normally, two Fellows will be appointed to commence their terms on July 1 of each year.
 The first year of service will require the Teaching Fellows’ presence at the monthly Advisory Council meetings.
 The second year of service will be dedicated to performing the initiatives developed by the Teaching Fellow and/or the Advisory Council.
 An appointment as Teaching Fellow carries a one course teaching relief for the two-year period, normally to be applied during the term of appointment; the timing of the course relief is to be negotiated with the Dean of the Faculty/School.

 In acknowledgment of the fact that academic planning cycles vary among faculties, applications for teaching fellows may be made up to two years in advance of the proposed term of appointment.
 The call for applications, identifying Teaching Fellow expectations and available terms of appointment, will normally be made in November of each year (example attached).
 Faculty members may apply for terms to commence on any of the following: